Hawaii Department of Law Enforcement: Sheriff Division

 The Sheriff Division is the de facto state police and capitol police force of the state.
 As Hawaii is an archipelago, the state has no need for a regular state police or highway patrol agency.
 The Sheriff Division provides law enforcement, security, and court bailiff services to state properties like the state capitol, the judiciary, and other designated locations such as the Daniel K. Inouye International Airport.
 The Sheriff Division also provides personal protection for key state officials, including the Governor and Lieutenant Governor.

-The Sheriff Division is headed by the State Sheriff with the assistance of the First Deputy Sheriff.
-A Deputy Sheriff V heads the Operations Branch which is composed of multiple sections and units.
-Each section is headed by a Deputy Sheriff IV, while units are supervised by one or multiple Deputy Sheriff III's and they are staffed by multiple Deputy Sheriffs.
-As of July 1, 2021, the Sheriff Division had the following sections and units: